mys-lang/mys/README.rst

 🚧 🚧 🚧 🚧 🚧 **Under construction - DO NOT USE** 🚧 🚧 🚧 🚧 🚧

-The Mys programming language.
-An attempt to create a strongly typed Python-like language that produces fast binaries.
+The Mys programming language - an attempt to create a strongly typed Python-like language that produces fast binaries.

 Project homepage: https://github.com/eerimoq/mys